-Vehicle fleet number Tank number Registration mark The general electrical/electronic wiring and on the second selectronic wiring and one of the system is totally disabled when the components which remain live 10 seconds a on.
-With the exception of the tachor ne road tanker battery master switch graph, and the electrical equipment listed is turned off.
-There are no energy storage The following permanently powered electric al equipment has been installed: The permanently powered electrical equipm pont is: (dalata as appropriata) isolated from the main electrical wiring, an ., , located , permanently powered from the live side or unit located The system complies with the Energy Institute It has been certified by Certificate number Ex which is a Notifica body.
-Certificate number Ex · This installation must not be modified othe er than with the detailed authorsat ion of the supplier.
-1. Name Position
+Vehicle fleet number Tank number Registration mark The general electrical/electronic wiring and El Petroleum road tanker design and construct below, the system is totally disabled when t components which remain live 10 seconds tion.
+With the exception of the tachor he road tanker battery master switch graph, and the electrical equipment listed is turned off.
+There are no energy storage The following permanently powered electri cal equipment has been installed: The permanently powered electrical equipr nent is: (delete as appropriate) isolated from the main electrical wiring, a nd has its own battery located permanently powered from the live side o of the master switch via a barrier/fuse unit located The system complies with the Energy Institut t has been certified by - Certificate number Ex This installation must not be modified oth er than with the detailed authorsat ion of the supplier.
+Name Position